Rust with axum

 Cargo.toml: add dependencies

-server$ cd ~/reactive
+server$ cd ~/agentic

-server$ cargo new chatterd
+server$ cargo new harnessd

 # output:

-Created binary (application) `chatterd` package
+Created binary (application) `harnessd` package

-and edit the file Cargo.toml to list all the 3rd-party libraries (crates in Rust-speak)
+file Cargo.toml to list all the 3rd-party libraries (crates in Rust-speak) we will be using.

-server$ cd chatterd
+server$ cd harnessd

 server$ vi Cargo.toml